Pro Bono Opportunities

 Pro Bono Panel

-Attorneys participating in Texas C-BAR’s pro bono panel have the opportunity to work on individual, discrete transactional legal matters for our nonprofit.
-Texas C-BAR sends out requests for referrals to attorneys on our pro bono panel via e-mail, which provides information about the nonprofit client, the legal matter being referred, and conflicts information.
-We send these requests out to several attorneys and law firms at same time matching areas of expertise and geography.
+Attorneys participating in Texas C-BAR’s pro bono panel have the opportunity to work on individual, discrete transactional legal matters for nonprofits and microenterprises.
+Texas C-BAR sends out requests for referrals to attorneys on our pro bono panel via e-mail, which provides information about the clients, the legal matter being referred, and conflicts information.
+We send these requests out to multiple attorneys and law firms.
 Attorneys who are interested in accepting a specific matter then contact Texas C-BAR staff, who facilitate the referral.

 Community Counsel Partnerships